barnabee/vega-txtool/README.md

 - Encodes the input data in the URL hash for ease of sharing.

 - Autocompletes and provides documentation tooltips for most commands.

+- Diffs market updates against latest enacted proposal to allow analysis of the impact of a market change proposal prior to submission.

 ## Known limitations